collector-m/3D-Bounding-Box-Estimation/README.md

 An overview of the project can be seen in the presentation [here](https://docs.google.com/presentation/d/1pyKTeHV6fCfuA2JL_4AxyM8y4C8QGraODTAeFzHSKos/edit?usp=sharing).
 I am currently updating the doc, so my apologies if all of the information is not up to date.

-Dataset Used - KITTI 3D Object Detection.
+"Dataset Used" - KITTI 3D Object Detection.
-Languages and Softwares Used - Python, OpenCV, MATLAB, Caffe, Tensorflow.
+"Languages and Softwares Used" - Python, OpenCV, MATLAB, Caffe, Tensorflow.

 There are two main components to the project.
 1. Generating the training dataset.
 a.
 Generating the 3D bounding box proposals.
 Each proposal is defined by (x,y,z,l,w,h,theta).
     Step 1 - Use stereo images from KITTI Dataset and feed it to trained MC-CNN Network to obtain disparity images.
     Step 2 - Use OPENCV, disparity images and camera calibration parameters to obtain a 3D point cloud.